Zyg-D/VBA/FolderCreate.md

+Not tested for performance.

-Creates a folder together with parent folders, if needed.
+**Opt.1.** Creates a folder together with parent folders, if needed.
 "Waits" until `cmd` creates it (time-out at 2 seconds).

 ```vba